-Self Storage Construction Financing
+Self Storage Financing for Construction

 10% down is excellent in and of itself, however 3 features of this program really stand out:

 - You are allowed to borrow the down payment and in doing so you can effectively create 100% financing.
-Borrowing the down is acceptable as long as you can show that you have “other income” with which to make the payments on that borrowed money.**
+Borrowing the down payment is acceptable as long as you can show that you have “other income” with which to make the payments on that borrowed money.**

 - You can finance all construction interest and possibly 2+ years of payments into the loan.
 (It is possible you would not make a payment for 3 years – see below for more info).

 - You do not need self storage industry experience.